Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

 Randomize
 ^^^^^^^^^

-Adds randomness to the points' position along the stroke.
+Adds randomness to the position of the points along the stroke.
 You can toggle the use of Randomize using the checkbox in the section panel header.

 Pressure